S. N. Goenka: Early life and background

-Born on 30 January 1924 in Burma (now Myanmar) to Indian parents from the Marwari ethnic group, Goenka grew up in a conservative Hindu household.
+Born on 30 January 1924 in Burma to Indian parents from the Marwari Bania ethnic group, Goenka grew up in a conservative Hindu household.
 He was a successful businessman, when in 1955 he started experiencing severe, debilitating migraines.
 Unable to find medical relief, and on the suggestion of a friend, he met with the Vipassana teacher Sayagyi U Ba Khin.
 Though initially reluctant, Ba Khin took him on as a student.
 Goenka subsequently trained under him for 14 years.

 Biography

 In 1969, Goenka was authorised to teach by Sayagyi U Ba Khin, who died in 1971.
-He left his business to his family and moved to India, where he started the first Vipassana meditation centre at Kusum Nagar in Hyderabad.
-Seven years later, in 1976, he opened his first meditation centre, Dhamma Giri, in Igatpuri near Nashik, Maharashtra.
+He left his business to his family and moved to India, where he started his first Vipassana meditation centre at Kusum Nagar in Hyderabad.
+Seven years later, in 1976, he opened his next meditation centre, Dhamma Giri, in Igatpuri near Nashik, Maharashtra.
 He taught meditation on his own until 1982, and then started training assistant teachers.
 He established the Vipassana Research Institute at Dhamma Giri in 1985.

 From the start, he taught 10-day intensive meditation retreats, and by 1988 had taught numerous people, including several thousand Westerners.

-Today, Vipassana courses, in the tradition of Sayagyi U Ba Khin, are held at 341 locations in 94 countries, of which about 202 are permanent Vipassana meditation centres.
-There are such centres in the Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, France, Germany, Greece, Hong Kong, Indonesia, Iran, Israel, Italy, Japan, Malaysia, Mexico, Mongolia, Myanmar, Nepal, New Zealand, Philippines, Poland, Russia, South Africa, South Korea, Spain, Sri Lanka, Singapore, Sweden, Switzerland, Taiwan, Thailand, the United Kingdom, the United States, and 78 centres in India.
+Vipassana courses in the tradition of Sayagyi U Ba Khin are held at 393 locations in over 94 countries, of which about 264 are permanent meditation centres.
+There are such centres in the Argentina, Australia, Austria, Belgium, Brazil, Cambodia, Canada, Colombia, France, Germany, Greece, Hong Kong, Hungary, Indonesia, Iran, Israel, Italy, Japan, Malaysia, Mexico, Mongolia, Myanmar, Nepal, the Netherlands, New Zealand, Philippines, Poland, Russia, South Africa, South Korea, Spain, Sri Lanka, Singapore, Sweden, Switzerland, Taiwan, Thailand, the United Kingdom, the United States, and 126 centres in India.

 In 2000, Goenka laid the foundation of the 325 ft. high Global Vipassana Pagoda, near Gorai Beach, in Mumbai, which opened in 2009, and has relics of Buddha and a meditation hall.
 It was built as a tribute to his teacher, who in turn wanted to pay back the debt to India, the land of origin of Vipassana.
 However, unlike his protégé, U Ba Khin was unable to acquire a passport, and thus had been unable to travel to India in person.